“Dropping Hit After Hit Every Week”: Mzansi Reacts to Prophet Mboro’s Energetic Church Performance

 The clip gained 482K views, 36K likes, and 1.8K comments from social media users who were entertained by the pastor.
 Many called him "the most entertaining pastor in Mzansi," appreciating his light-hearted and genuine nature.

-Some admitted that previous media stories had made them dislike the pastor, but his recent series of authentic videos were now changing their minds.
+Some admitted that previous media stories had made them dislike the pastor, but his recent series of authentic videos was now changing their minds.
 Others praised his clear affection for his churchgoers, suggesting that his relaxed personality was a sign of his true care, likely making those attending his services feel comfortable and welcome.

 User @MsLee46 071- 4467-497 said: